DeKUT-DSAIL/arm-dev-summit/bioacoustics/README.md

   <img width="auto" height="auto" src="/assets/img/11 first-window.jpg">
 </p>

 Press enter.
-Under `License For Cuustomer Use of NVIDIA Software`, press the tab key followed by enter.
+Under `License For Customer Use of NVIDIA Software`, press the tab key followed by enter.
 Under `Select a language` select English, press the tab key followed by enter key.
 Under `Select your location`, scroll to you country using the up-down navigation keys and press the tab key followed by enter key.
 If your country is not in the first list, select the `other` option at the bottom of the list, press the tab key and then enter key.
 Navigate to your continent and select it.
 Choose your country. and hit ok.

 Under `Configure locales` choose your option but preferably choose the `United States -en_US.UTF-8` option and hit ok.
 Hit Yes under `Where are you?`.
 Under `Who are you?`, enter your full name in lower case and hit ok.
 In the next window press ok to set user name for your account as your first name.
 Next choose a password for your account and press ok.
 Re-enter the password to confirm and hit ok.
 Under `APP Partition Size`, use the default by hitting ok.
 Under `Create SWAP File`, press ok followed by Yes.
 Under `Network configuration`, choose `dummy0: Uknown interface`.
 The system will try to configure the network with DCHP and fail.
 Select ok and hit enter.
 In the window that follows, select `Do not configure the network at this time` and hit ok.
-Under `Hostname`, clear localhost, enter `jetson` and hit ok.
+Under `Hostname`, clear ubuntu, enter `jetson` and hit ok.
 Under `Select Nvpmodel Mode`, select `MAXN` and hit ok.
 After installing system, the Jetson nano will reboot.
 Close the PuTTy terminal and launch it again.

 We will use SSH to access the Jetson Nano.
 Under Host Name(or IP Address), enter `jetson` as shown below and press `Open`.